 for more photos and video!

 To know Henry is to love him, and he has touched our hearts deeply.
-We hope that sharing the diagnosis and ongoing care helps raise awareness of the special needs of dogs who have Muscular Dystrophy, as well as the incredible resilience of dogs like Henry.
+We hope that sharing the journey of his care helps raise awareness of the special needs of dogs who have genetic conditions, as well as the incredible resilience of dogs like Henry.

 One of the greatest acts of loving kindness comes in the form of a forever foster home.
 Henry’s foster mom provides hands-on care to manage his condition, and Henry is surrounded by love and comfort!
-He receives the very best care, and his foster mom has offered to share Henry’s journey and provide tips on keeping a Muscular Dystrophy dog comfortable and able to enjoy quality of life for as long as possible.
+He receives the very best care, and his foster mom provides regular updates on his care.

 We are so grateful for your generosity and compassion!